HTML has links - PDF has Authentication

 (ii) Erect and maintain control lines, warning lines, railings or similar barriers to mark the boundaries of the hazard areas.

-Exception: | When you can demonstrate that it is neither feasible to erect such barriers on the ground nor on the crane, the hazard areas must be clearly marked by a combination of warning signs (such as Danger-Swing/Crush Zone) and high visibility markings on the crane that identify the hazard areas.
-In addition, you must train each employee to understand what these markings signify. |
+When the employer can demonstrate that it is neither feasible to erect such barriers on the ground nor on the crane, the hazard areas must be clearly marked by a combination of warning signs (such as Danger-Swing/Crush Zone) and high visibility markings on the crane that identify the hazard areas.
+In addition, the employer must train each employee to understand what these markings signify.

 (c) Protecting employees in the hazard area.

-(ii) Where the operator knows that an employee went to a location covered by subsection (43)(c)(i) of this section, the operator must not rotate the superstructure until the operator is informed in accordance with a prearranged system of communication that the employee is in a safe position.
+(ii) Where the operator knows that an employee went to a location covered by subsection (42)(e)(i) of this section, the operator must not rotate the superstructure until the operator is informed in accordance with a prearranged system of communication that the employee is in a safe position.

-(43) Keeping clear of the load.
+(42) Keeping clear of the load.

-(b) While the operator is not moving a suspended load, no employee is allowed to be within the fall zone, except for employees:
+(d) While the operator is not moving a suspended load, no employee is allowed to be within the fall zone, except for employees:

-(i) Engaged in hooking, unhooking or guiding a load; or
+(i) Engaged in hooking, unhooking or guiding a load;

 (ii) Engaged in the initial attachment of the load to a component structure; or